-Forecasting Equity Returns: An Analysis of Macro vs. Micro Earnings and an Introduction of a Composite Valuation Model
+Macro vs. Micro Earnings, 'Macro-Earnings Negativity', and an Introduction to a Composite Valuation Model

-Analyses of P/E10 and Market Value/GDP (MV/GDP) market valuation ratios reveal P/E10’s reliance on misconceptions of the differences between micro and macro earnings.
-Kalecki’s profit function is used to identify and avoid these problems, contest P/E10’s theoretical support, reveal MV/GDP as the metric providing better theoretical and statistical support, introduce the concept of “macro-earnings negativity”, and provide other important implications for economic theory.
-Based on the MV/GDP metric, we develop a multi-variable forecasting model utilizing both new and prior-researched variables, the most effective of which is a demographic measure.
-The resulting composite model is much more accurate than popular benchmark metrics, and, relative to popular benchmarks, forecasts considerably lower returns for the coming decade.
+Earnings of the overall market are typically viewed in the same perspective as earnings of individual companies.
+Conflicts between these perceptions are revealed with the use of Kalecki’s profit function to reveal the identification of negative characteristics with macro earnings, introduce the concept of “macro-earnings negativity”, and demonstrate the theoretical and statistical superiority of MV/GDP valuation measure versus earnings-based measures.
+Based on the MV/GDP metric, a multi-variable forecasting model is developed which utilizes both new and prior-researched variables, the most effective of which is a demographic measure.
+The resulting composite model is statistically superior to popular metrics, and, relative to popular benchmarks, forecasts considerably lower returns for the coming decade.

-Keywords: Kalecki's profit equation, market valuation, CAPE, Asset Price Forecast
+Keywords: Kalecki's profit equation, market valuation, CAPE, Asset Price Forecast, Macro-Earnings Negativity, DAMA